brichards21/anime-proj-site/index.md

 We’ve all heard the age-old qualm with some anime these days.
-Though fans alike love it when our favorite story lines and characters keep shoveling quality content into our trying lives, when is enough enough?
+Though fans alike love it when our favorite story lines and characters keep shoveling quality content into our trying lives, when is enough *enough*?
 Die hard fans can all name at least one show where they felt the story was dragged on and on when really, it would’ve just been optimal to end it several episodes or even seasons ago.

 So, how long is too long?
-Is there an optimal range of episodes that an anime should be in order to leave the audience satisfied?
+Is there an optimal range of episodes that an anime should be in in order to leave the audience satisfied?

 There are a lot of ways to try and answer this question, but I’m going to do it by means of regressing number of episodes on anime score.